 Plan description: The District contributes to the Arkansas Teacher Retirement System (ATRS), a cost-sharing multiple-employer defined benefit pension plan that covers all Arkansas public school employees, except certain nonteachers hired prior to July 1, 1989.
 ATRS provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Benefit and contribution provisions are established by State law and can be amended only by the Arkansas General Assembly.
 The Arkansas Teacher Retirement System issues a publicly available financial report that includes financial statements and required supplementary information for ATRS.
-That report may be obtained by writing to Arkansas Teacher Retirement System, 1400 West Third Street, Little Rock, Arkansas 72201 or by calling 1-501-682-1517.
+That report may be obtained by writing to Arkansas Teacher Retirement System, 1400 West Third Street, Little Rock, Arkansas 72201, by calling 1-501-682-1517, or by visiting the ATRS website at www.artrs.gov.